datacarpentry/semester-biology/exercises/Graphing-adult-vs-newborn-size-R.md

    logarithmically, and the data points colored by order.
 Label the axes.
 4. Coloring the points was useful, but there are a lot of points and it's kind of hard to see what's going on with all of the orders.
-Use `facet_wrap` to create subplot for each order.
+Use `facet_wrap` to create a subplot for each order.
 5. Now let's visualize the relationships between the variables using a simple linear model.
 Create a new graph like your faceted plot, but using `geom_smooth` to fit a linear model to each order.
 You can do this using the